|

 Click image to enlarge.

-Studied in the Niles Comprehensive plan, the
+Studied in the Niles Comprehensive

-public plaza and green space.
-Its aim is to serve as a flexible
+for a substantial public plaza and green space.
+Its aim is to

-and multifunctional space for a variety of enriching and entertaining
+serve as a flexible and multifunctional space for a variety of

-program oppor-tunities.
-Niles residents and stakeholders have
+enriching and entertaining program oppor-tunities.
+Niles residents

-been engaged in steering committee meetings and the McKinley Library’s
+and stakeholders have been engaged in steering committee meetings

-Strawberry Festival to understand the highest priorities and favored
+the highest priorities and favored design elements.

-The result – a plaza which will include
+The result – a plaza which

-uses such as lunch or coffee,
+passive uses such as lunch or coffee,

 play, a stroll, or small gatherings, as well as set the stage